-- A. Special duty assignments posted on a monthly basis shall be offered to members who sign up by seniority.
-Special duty assignments made available on other than a monthly basis will be available to members on a first come basis.
-The current assignment policy shall be used, as provided in General Order 22.3.4 as of September 1, 2011.
-No member shall be permitted to work special duty assignments until he has obtained an Ohio Police Officer Training Course Basic Training Certificate and has satisfactorily completed the Department Field Training Program. - B. Once a member has accepted a special duty assignment, he or she shall report to that assignment in a timely manner, prepared for duty.
+A. All special duty assignments shall be offered to members who sign up on a fair and equitable basis with no preference shown to any individual.
+The current assignment policy shall be used as provided in General Order 5.20.06 as of December 1, 1985.
+No member shall be permitted to work special duty assignments until he has obtained an Ohio Police Officer

+Training Course Basic Training Certificate and has satisfactorily completed the Department Field Training Program.

+- B. Once a member has accepted a special duty assignment, he or she shall report to that assignment in a timely manner, prepared for duty.
 If a member should wish to withdraw from a special duty assignment that he or she has accepted, the member shall find a replacement to insure that the assignment is filled.
 Repeated violations of this provision or of other rules pertaining to special duty, as determined by the Chief, may make the member subject to removal from the special duty roster for a period of time as is determined by the Chief to be appropriate. - C. Members desiring to work a special duty assignment during a scheduled tour of duty may request vacation time to work such assignment.
-Any such request for leave shall be processed and granted subject to the same criteria as any other request for leave if the request does not involve the paying of overtime to another member to cover the vacancy created by such leave or violate any other provision of this Contract. - D. During emergency circumstances (such as a scheduled employee marking off sick from a special duty assignment, etc.), or when a request for special duty is received on short notice (less than twenty-four (24) hours prior to reporting time) the individual administering the special duty program may fill the vacancy by assignment to the most available member after making good faith attempt to comply with the provisions of this Article. - E. Members shall not be deprived of the special duty assignments because they have used any Articles or Procedures set forth in this Contract. - F. Unless otherwise authorized in writing by the Chief, a member shall not work more than twenty (20) hours in excess of his or her scheduled workweek. - G. Any member marked off sick shall not be allowed to work special duty during that calendar day.

-H. Any member with four (4) or more sick markoffs in a twelve (12) month period shall not be allowed to work special duty for a period of seventy-two (72) hours after his return to duty.
+Any such request for leave shall be processed and granted subject to the same criteria as any other request for leave if the request does not involve the paying of overtime to another member to cover the vacancy created by such leave or violate any other provision of this Contract. - D. During emergency circumstances (such as a scheduled employee marking off sick from a special duty assignment, etc.), or when a request for special duty is received on short notice (less than twenty-four (24) hours prior to reporting time) the individual administering the special duty program may fill the vacancy by assignment to the most available member after making good faith attempt to comply with the provisions of this Article. - E. Members shall not be deprived of the special duty assignments because they have used any Articles or Procedures set forth in this Contract. - F. Unless otherwise authorized in writing by the Chief, a member shall not work more than twenty (20) hours in excess of his or her scheduled workweek. - G. Any member marked off sick shall not be allowed to work special duty during that calendar day. - H. Any member with four (4) or more sick markoffs in a twelve (12) month period shall not be allowed to work special duty for a period of seventy-two (72) hours after his return to duty.